Westchester Drive Link Road

-We expect the new road to carry about 2,500 vehicles a day at first, but this could increase to 8,000 to 9,000 vehicles a day.
+The new road is expected to carry about 2,500 vehicles a day at first, but this could increase to 8,000 to 9,000 vehicles a day.
 When Stebbings Valley is fully developed, it will have about 800 houses and a shopping centre and school.

 The two bridges, earthworks, retaining walls and the new roundabout at Middleton Road are all complete.
 Below ground, new water and sewage mains have been installed along with ducting pipes for gas and power and telecommunications cables.

-- completing the kerbs, footpath and streamside barrier fences
+- building the kerbs, footpath and streamside barrier fences

 - surfacing and sealing the road